octachrome/chordsolver/README.md

     npm install
     node server.js

-Open `http://localhost:3000` in your browser, and enter the notes that you want in your chord.
+Open `http://localhost:3000` in your browser, and enter the chord name or notes.